meshhq/MeshStudioWebsite/content/blog/2018-03-01-readable-vue-components.md

 ?
 Should we run `npm install` for you after the project has been created? (recommended) npm
 ```

 Congratulations, you have successfully set up your project!
-One last thing before we start building components, we are going to install Buefy, a great UI package for Vue:
+One last thing before we start building components, we are going to install [Buefy](https://buefy.github.io/), a great UI package for Vue:

-3. Install Buefy
+### 3. Install Buefy
 ```
 npm install --save-dev buefy
 ```

-4. Adding Buefy to the Project
+### 4. Adding Buefy to the Project

 Go into `src/main.js` and add the following imports: